What is an allopathic physician? — have you ever wondered what it is?

 - Diagnosing illnesses: Allopathic physicians use their knowledge and expertise to identify the underlying causes of their patient’s health problems.
 They do this by conducting thorough physical exams, ordering lab tests, and taking detailed medical histories.

 - Prescribing treatments: Once an allopathic physician has identified the cause of a patient’s illness, they will develop a treatment plan.
-This may involve prescribing medications, recommending lifestyle changes, or performing surgery.
+It may involve prescribing medications, recommending lifestyle changes, or performing surgery.

 - Providing preventative care: Allopathic physicians don’t just treat illnesses; they also work to prevent them.
 They encourage their patients to get regular check-ups, undergo recommended screenings, and make healthy choices in their daily lives.